 - 1. The student will confer with the course faculty. - 2.
 If the discussion proves unsatisfactory, the student may appeal to the Executive Council of the Department of Nursing.
 The student must present a written rationale to support the request.
 This information must be submitted to the Executive Director at least 24 hours prior to the meeting of the Executive Council at which time the student will be present. - 3.
-If the appeal to the Executive Council proves unsatisfactory, the student may appeal to the Associate Dean of the College.
+If the appeal to the Executive Council proves unsatisfactory, the student may appeal to the Dean of Academic Excellence.
 The Dean's Office must be notified of the intent to appeal within 72 hours of the Executive Council decision.
-All paper work relating to the appeal will be forwarded by the Executive Director to the Associate Dean of the College. - 4.
-If the appeal to the Associate Dean of the College proves unsatisfactory, the student may request the Dean of the College to call a meeting of the Program Coordinator, the Executive Director of Nursing and the Dean of the College.
+All paper work relating to the appeal will be forwarded by the Executive Director to the Dean of Academic Excellence. - 4.
+If the appeal to the Dean of Academic Excellence proves unsatisfactory, the student may request the Dean of the College to call a meeting of the Program Coordinator, the Executive Director of Nursing and the Dean of the College.
 The final decision on the appeal will be made by the Dean of the College.